9brada6/tabs-with-posts/development.md

 - Move all icons that needs to be used in their folders(capicon, tagging).
 - Change all icon names from "outline" to outlined.
 - Change all definitions from svg to symbol?
 - Add an automatic test that will check: The id's correspond to be similar.
+Check if all icons have in filename one of the words: thin, sharp, outlined, filled.
+Check if type is also one of the words.
+Does not have any color like #000 or #000000.
+Does not have double spaces, spaces before closed " or tabs

 ### JS/SCSS